 [Section 37 amended by No. 73 of 1995 s.
 22.]

-38. Revocation or amendment of by-laws and of town planning schemes
+38. Revocation or amendment of local laws and local planning schemes

 (1) Where any local law has been or is made by a local government under the Local Government Act 1995 or any other Act, or any local planning scheme is in force under the Planning and Development Act 2005, and that local law or scheme, or any provision of such a local law or scheme, is on the advice of the Commission or the Minister determined by the Governor to be repugnant to or inconsistent with the provisions of this Act or a relevant Act the Governor may, by Order published in the Government Gazette, revoke or amend that local law or scheme, or the relevant provision, in so far as it is so repugnant or inconsistent and effect shall be given to any such revocation or amendment but without affecting the validity, or curing the invalidity, of any thing done, or of the omission of any thing, in the meantime.